 It’s savory, succulent and sweet.
 The savory umami-ness of the pork comes from the soy sauce and rich beef broth.
 The pork is slow cooked with lots of liquid ingredients making it incredibly moist and tender.
 I love when pork has a little sweetness to it and we get that with the pineapple juice, brown sugar and ketchup.

 My favorite part about the pork is the thick sauce that gets drizzled on top.
 After combining the pineapple mixture you pour half over the pork while it cooks, while the other half gets cooked down separately on the stovetop along with some garlic and ginger to make a concentrated savory-sweet explosion of a sauce.

 Other than being lick-your-fingers delicious, the other reason this Hawaiian Barbecue Slow Cooker Pulled Pork made the list is because it’s very easy to make (hello, slow cooker!) and other than the pork and pineapple juice I always have everything already in my kitchen.
-Sometimes Matt and I will eat the BBQ pulled pork with the Hawaiian rolls, like in these photos, but usually we will just eat it with the cabbage slaw and asparagus sides I’m going to share later this week as our attempt to keep it “low-carb”.
+Sometimes Matt and I will eat the BBQ pulled pork with the Hawaiian rolls, like in these photos, but usually we will just eat it with the Asian Pineapple Slaw and Grilled Asparagus with Chimichurri sides I’m going to share later this week as our attempt to keep it “low-carb”.

 We usually get a few nights out of it and then freeze the rest.
 If you don’t eat pork, I’ve made this with boneless skinless chicken breasts before and it tasted really good.
 Not as good as the pork, because it’s pork vs a chicken breast, but still good.
 If you really want to get into the island mood, pair this dish with the Pineapple Mojitos from last week!